Program Director

 Cross-Listed: STAT 5811.

-ECON 6912 Microeconomic Theory 3 s.h.
+ECON 6912 Applied Microeconomics 3 s.h.

 This course provides comprehensive coverage of microeconomic issues by analyzing applications of the theory.
 This includes study of demand and supply, theory of behavior of consumers and firms, choice under uncertainty, partial equilibrium analysis of various market structures, and Pareto efficiency.
 The course will focus on applications of the theory through current applied economic research peer reviewed articles.

-ECON 6915 Health Care Analytics 3 s.h.
+ECON 6915 Healthcare Analytics 3 s.h.

 In this course we will learn skills necessary to analyze and interpret healthcare data to improve evidence-based decision-making, patient outcomes, and overall healthcare system performance.
 Topics include data management, exploratory data analysis (EDA), predictive modelling and model evaluation as it relates to various health care data.
 We also learn about the main issues that plague the healthcare markets in the US.